alltheicons/alltheicons.github.io/guide.md

 # [read] guide v3
 ## setup
-1. go to Settings -> Apps -> Shortcuts -> Advanced -> Allow running scripts.
+go to Settings -> Apps -> Shortcuts -> Advanced -> Allow running scripts.
 This is so All The Icons can get your chosen icon from the database

 ## how to choose icons
-Recommended sets: tabler, lucide, streamline flex

-At first, this wont work because of Shortcuts restrictions.
+*NOTE: Your first icon wont work because of iOS Shortcuts limitations*

 1. **choose your icon** or use the search bar
+2. **with your icon selected, set it to "PNG"**
-2. **Hold-tap the tiny PNG** at the very bottom
+3. **Hold-tap the new tiny PNG** at the very bottom
-3. **Share the PNG to "All The Icons"**
+4. **Share the PNG -> to "All The Icons"**
-4. Customize and hit "Done" when ready
+5. Customize and hit "Done" when ready

-If this doesn't work try switching from PNG to SVG and then back to PNG mode If it still doesn't work then make a support request
+If this doesn't work try switching from PNG to SVG and then back to PNG mode If it still doesn't work then contact our support

 ## extra: create styled menus
 1. choose and **add icons** to your collection